 South Carolina | SC Picture Project | Horry County Photos | Conway Riverwalk

 Conway is known as South Carolina’s historic river town.
-This quaint little town is often overlooked by vacationers who pass through on their way to Myrtle Beach.
-However, for those who do stop, taking a walk along the Conway riverwalk provides a special treat.
+This quaint little hamlet is often overlooked by vacationers who pass through on their way to Myrtle Beach.
+However, for those who do stop, taking a walk along the Conway Riverwalk provides a special treat.

-The riverwalk is a great place to stroll along the meandering Waccamaw River.
-Not only can you enjoy this famous blackwater river, but you will also come across rustic wooden buildings, a playground, marinas, picnic tables, and an elegant inn.
-At the end of the trail is a magnificent arboretum that features a wide variety of trees and plants.
+The Riverwalk is a great place to take a brief stroll along the meandering Waccamaw River.
+Not only can visitors enjoy this famous blackwater river – stained dark by the tannins that nourish it – but they will also come across rustic wooden buildings, a playground, marinas, picnic tables, and an elegant inn.
+At one end of the trail is a magnificent arboretum that features a wide variety of trees and plants.

 Conway has a long and proud history dating back to the early 1700s.
 Much of its downtown area is listed in the National Historic Register.
 The riverwalk is part of a historical walking trail, which features many buildings, homes, churches, and other places that define the early days of the town.

-The Waccamaw River Memorial Bridge, pictured above, can be seen along the riverwalk.
+People walk beneath the Waccamaw River Memorial Bridge on the Riverwalk.
 The bridge was constructed in 1937 to honor Horry County citizens who served this country in wars from the American Revolution to World War I. Its unique architecture and influence on the early development of the Grand Strand earned it a place in the National Historic Register.